As the Tour of Heroes app evolves, you'll add more components that need access to hero data.

-Because data services are invariably asynchronous, we'll finish the page with a Future-based version of the data service.
+Because data services are invariably asynchronous, you'll finish the page with a Future-based version of the data service.

-Before we continue with our Tour of Heroes, let’s verify we have the following structure.
-If not, we’ll need to go back and follow the previous pages.
+Before continuing with the Tour of Heroes, verify that you have the following structure.
+If not, go back to the previous pages.

-Our stakeholders have shared their larger vision for our app.
-They tell us they want to show the heroes in various ways on different pages.
-We already can select a hero from a list.
-Soon we'll add a dashboard with the top performing heroes and create a separate view for editing hero details.
+The stakeholders want to show the heroes in various ways on different pages.
+Users can already select a hero from a list.
+Soon you'll add a dashboard with the top performing heroes and create a separate view for editing hero details.
 All three views need hero data.

 AppComponent defines mock heroes for display.

-First, defining heroes is not the component's job.
+However, defining heroes is not the component's job,

-Second, we can't easily share that list of heroes with other components and views.
+and you can't easily share the list of heroes with other components and views.

 Create a file in the

-Don't forget the parentheses!
-Neglecting them leads to an error that's difficult to diagnose.
+Don't forget the parentheses.
+Omitting them leads to an error that's difficult to diagnose.